 History

-In 2008, a series of Listening Sessions were held in all regions of New Mexico in which caregivers were asked to share information and solutions that would contribute to overcoming personal and professional challenges.
+In 2008, a series of Listening Sessions were held in all regions of New Mexico, in which caregivers were asked to share information and solutions that would contribute to overcoming personal and professional challenges.
 These sessions served as a basis for obtaining valuable information across all regions of New Mexico, and they also served as the basis for establishing foundational programs of NMCC.
-Travelling to these locations was important so organizers could support caregivers’ interests and so caregivers could feel free responding to the creation of an organization dedicated solely to their needs.
+Traveling to these locations was important, so organizers could support caregivers’ interests, and so caregivers could feel free to respond to the creation of an organization dedicated solely to their needs.

 Direct care workers’ salaries nationally and in New Mexico are often below the median area income.
 The average hourly wage of a New Mexico home health care aide was $9.51/hour in 2018.
 Thanks to state leadership, our Governor and Legislature increased the minimum wage beginning in 2019.
 At the same time, NMCC advocated for and won changes to state law such that caregivers came under minimum wage and overtime protections.

-Many caregivers work two jobs, and often still may not earn enough to pay for health insurance.
+Many caregivers work two jobs, and frequently still may not earn enough to pay for health insurance.
 NMCC reaches thousands of New Mexicans.
-Reaching out to this hard-working and somewhat isolated group of workers, NMCC will provide literacy, job training and professional education so they may earn higher salaries and advance their careers.
+Reaching out to this hard-working and somewhat isolated group of workers, NMCC will provide literacy, job training, and professional education so they may earn higher salaries and advance their careers.